evantey14/cyslf/README.md

 ```
 prepare-player-data --div "Boys Grade 3-4" --old_reg  Spring2022-registrations.csv --reg 3-4boys-sample-22registration.csv -o b34
 ```
 * This command takes raw form data and converts it into the standard player csv format (see example data below).
-Players on teams from the prior season will be fixed to those teams by default.
+Players on teams from the prior season will be placed on those teams by default.
-* After completion, you should probably manually inspect the results and make any adjustments necessary (eg read through the comments and place players on teams)
+* After completion, you should probably manually inspect the results and make any adjustments necessary (eg read through the special requests and move players around when necessary)
 * `--div` sets the division.
 It's used for looking up the division in the old registration data
 * `--old_reg`  sets the past data csv.
 This needs to have names, coach evaluations, and teams for each player.
 * `---reg` sets the current registration csv.
 This should have all other player-relevant data.